THOMASELOVE/500-classes-2024/class04/README.md

 - The [toy example](https://github.com/THOMASELOVE/500-data/tree/master/toy): Using R to do propensity score matching, subclassification, weighting and adjustment

 We also have another worked example in R using Quarto, this one built by Wyatt P. Bensken and Harry Persaud, but based on real data.
-It's called [the lindner example](https://github.com/THOMASELOVE/500-data/tree/master/lindner) and we'll look it over in class either today or next Thursday, depending on how much time the toy example takes.
+It's called [the lindner example](https://github.com/THOMASELOVE/500-data/tree/master/lindner) and we'll look it over in class briefly today after we complete the toy example.

 ## Discussion of Chapter 4 in Rosenbaum